Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 5. Summarize what was done

-Project Commands vs User Commands
+Project Commands and User Commands

 Aspect Project Commands User Commands